 Response Headers

-FitBit API responses include headers that provide you with your rate limit status.
+Fitbit API responses include headers that provide you with your rate limit status.

-Fitbit-Rate-Limit-Limit: The quota number of calls
+Fitbit-Rate-Limit-Limit: the quota number of calls

-Fitbit-Rate-Limit-Remaining: The number of calls remaining before hitting the rate limit.
+Fitbit-Rate-Limit-Remaining: the number of calls remaining before hitting the rate limit

-Fitbit-Rate-Limit-Reset: The number of seconds until the rate limit resets
+Fitbit-Rate-Limit-Reset: the number of seconds until the rate limit resets

 Hitting the Rate Limit

-Your application will receive a HTTP 429 response from the FitBit API when a request is not fulfilled due to reaching the rate limit.
+Your application will receive an HTTP 429 response from the Fitbit API when a request is not fulfilled due to reaching the rate limit.
 A "Retry-After" header is sent with the number of seconds until your rate limit is reset and you can begin making calls again.

 Making async calls

-The FitBit API is an external resource that might, or might not be available to your device.
-This depends on your Internet connection availability, as well as any factors that prevent your device from accessing the FitBit API.
+The Fitbit API is an external resource that might or might not be available to your device.
+This depends on your Internet connection availability, as well as any factors that prevent your device from accessing the Fitbit API.
 Additionally, sometimes API calls take longer than expected.

 For this reason, the calls we make to the API need to be made as async calls.
-This gives you as an application user the ability to do other things in your app, while the application is taking its time to communicate with the API and make the data transfers to and from the FitBit API.
+As an application user, this gives you the ability to do other things in your app, while the application is taking its time to communicate with the API and make the data transfers to and from the Fitbit API.

 The simplest form of an async call is the following:

+Listing 5-2.

 var url: NSURL = NSURL(string: ”http://127.0.0.1/data.json")!

 var request = NSMutableURLRequest(URL: url)